ayushiroully/GENAI_EXCHNAGE/Inspect Rich Documents with Gemini Multimodality and Multimodal RAG/Challenge Lab.md

 This challenge lab tested my ability to use **Google's Gemini models** for **multimodal reasoning** and **retrieval-augmented generation (RAG)**.
 The tasks combined text, image, and video processing with embedding-based retrieval to simulate real-world AI use cases.

-🧪 My role: *Marketing Campaign Coordinator* for a media company working with Google
 🧠 My goal: Extract insights from Google brand documents, ads, videos, testimonials, and financials using **Gemini’s multimodal capabilities**.

 ---